 - Use a smoke machine to test the EVAP system for leaks.
 With your engine off, use your scan tool or a multimeter to close the vent solenoid.
 Connect the hose of the smoke machine to the EVAP system and turn on the machine.
 Watch the indicator ball.
 If it goes above the red flag, there is a leak in the system; go on to step 9.

 - Put the smoke machine on the “visible vapor” or “smoke” setting.
 Remove the fuel cap until you can see smoke coming out of the filler neck.
-The vapor in smoke machines in UV reactive, so shining a black light on your engine will help you see the location of leaks more quickly.
+The vapor in smoke machines is UV reactive, so shining a black light on your engine will help you see the location of leaks more quickly.
 Repair any leaking hoses you find and repeat step 8 until it passes.

 - Replace any leaking or damaged components found during your diagnostic testing.

 - Remove the charcoal canister.
 You can use compressed air to clean it.
-Place it on a flat surface and star the air compressor, letting the pressure build to 50 psi before shutting it off.
+Place it on a flat surface and start the air compressor, letting the pressure build to 50 psi before shutting it off.
 Put the nozzle into the vent control valve pipe on top of the canister and cover the other two openings with your fingers.
 Allow the compressed air to blow into the canister for 1-2 minutes.

 - Replace the charcoal canister and test the EVAP system.
 If it’s still failing, the charcoal canister may need to be replaced.

 Regular preventative maintenance of your EVAP system is the best way to avoid problems.
 This starts by making sure your gas cap is on tightly after every fill-up.
-Rust prevention treatments on your system can also help to prevent corrosion, which is the most common cause of system leaks.
+Rust prevention treatments on your system can also prevent corrosion, which is the most common cause of system leaks.